ossf/tac/process/templates/PROJECT_NAME_graduation_stage.md

 ### Governance
 Projects must have documented project governance and be able to demonstrate that governance in action.
   * "link to governance documents"

 Have a defined and documented roadmap and annual goals for the project
   * "link to roadmap and goals"

+Project has met at least 4 times over a period of at least 2 months since becoming incubating
+  * "link to meeting agenda"

 Implements, practices, and refines mature software development and release practices, such as adherence to semantic versioning, and having a declared policy for stable releases and backported fixes.
-  * "link to policy for (or describe here) software development and release practices" Projects should harden their build systems in accordance with the SLSA Framework
+  * "link to policy for (or describe here) software development and release practices"

+Projects should harden their build systems in accordance with the SLSA Framework
   * "link to policy for (or describe here) hardened build system"